- Green Infrastructure

 Drop Shaft – A vertical opening used to provide access to a tunnel.

 Escherichia coli (E. coli) – One of the species of bacteria in the fecal coliform group.
-It is found in large numbers in the gastrointestinal tract and feces of warm-blooded animals and human.
+It is found in large numbers in the gastrointestinal tract and feces of warm-blooded animals and humans.
 Its presence is considered indicative of fresh fecal contamination, and it is used as an indicator organism for the presence of less easily detected pathogenic bacteria.

 Existing Conditions – The combined sewer system as it was in the year 2002, which is the year the City of Omaha’s first CSO National Pollutant Discharge Elimination System permit was issued by the Nebraska Department of Environmental Quality.